-The Hyperlinks tab is available for Ad Hoc-based charts and charts created inside the dashboard.
+The Hyperlinks tab is available for Ad Hoc-based charts and charts created inside the dashboard, as well as text and image dashlets.

-- Enable chart hyperlinks: Select or deselect to enable a hyperlink for the dashlet - Action: Select link behavior for this dashlet: - Update dashboard: Select this option to update dashlets linked to this one when a user clicks on a data point in the chart.
+- Enable hyperlinks: Select or deselect to enable a hyperlink for the dashlet. - Action: Select link behavior for this dashlet: - Update page: Select this option to update the dashboard's contents when a user clicks on a link in the dashlet. - Open new page: Select this to have the dashlet open a web page or report, dashboard, or an Ad Hoc view in the repository in a new browser tab or window when a user clicks on the dashlet.
+Click Browse to select a resource from the repository.